How to improve your SR in Overwatch competitive play

 You can also remain on fire for longer by healing your teammates.
-A clutch Resurrect or game-changing Sound Barrier will help you catch on fire.
-And it never hurts to boop some enemies off the edge.
+A clutch Resurrect or game-changing Sound Barrier will also help you catch on fire.
+Although it never hurts to boop some enemies off the edge.
 These environmental kills will only keep you on fire for longer.

 At the end of each Competitive Play match, players are rewarded Gold, Silver, or Bronze medals for different accomplishments.
 These are eliminations, objective kills, objective time, damage done, and healing done.
 The more gold medals you have, the more SR you should receive.